 - Have fun

 I can’t think of many jobs I’ve had where I’ve been given the chance to be as creative as in this one.
-I’m not just referring to creating posters and displays but everything to coming up with new ideas to help publicise events, games, activities for library users and projects to work on.
+I’m not just referring to creating posters and displays but coming up with new ideas to help publicise events, games, activities for library users and projects to work on.
 There’s nothing quite like seeing something that started off as an idea in your mind take shape in front of you.
 Just remember to enjoy the process as well as the result.
 You have a lot ahead to look forward to!